astolap/WaSP/README.md

 >./wasp-decoder-bin /path/to/I01_Bikes-169_41.9343_0.74902.LF /path/to/output /path/to/Kakadu/

 For encoding a [sample configuration file](http://www.cs.tut.fi/~astolap/WaSP/github_demo/I01_Bikes-169_41.9343_0.74902.conf) is provided for the same I01_Bikes encoding.
-You can run that with,
+Download [inverse depth for Lytro dataset](http://www.cs.tut.fi/~astolap/WaSP/Lytro_inverse_depth.zip) before attempting to run the encoder.
+Place the inverse depth .pgm files in the directory containing the original .ppm files.
+You can run the encoder with,

 >./wasp-encoder-bin /path/to/original_images/ /path/to/output/directory /path/to/Kakadu/ /path/to/I01_Bikes-169_41.9343_0.74902.conf